devoncason/f1-racecraft-index/README.md

 - finishing status

 The index should be treated as a first-pass signal, not a final truth.
 It is useful for surfacing which drivers deserve closer investigation, especially when combined with context variables such as weather, safety-car activity, pit strategy, team, and race-control events.

 ---

+## Known Limitations

+This project is an MVP portfolio model, not a definitive driver-rating system.
+Some OpenF1 endpoints are not populated for every weekend.
+For example, if starting grid data is unavailable, the current pipeline falls back to qualifying result position as a proxy for grid position.
+That means grid penalties, pit-lane starts, and post-qualifying changes may not be fully captured yet.

+The current Racecraft Index is intentionally transparent and explainable.
+It highlights drivers worth deeper review, but future versions should add stronger pace normalization, teammate comparison, tire degradation, safety car timing, strategy windows, and team baseline performance.

+---